 Increased penetration of internet and smartphones, factors such as convenience, increased reach and personalized content offered by online education providers have led to the growth and expansion of the online education market to tier 2 and tier 3 cities as well.
 Online education modules today allow distant learners to join in virtual lectures, pose questions to professors, chat with fellow students and take virtual exams.
 Most of the programs are career-focused helping students to chalk a career path and set goals.

 Focus on future-ready career skills: As the world is changing at a rapid pace, the online educational institutions are trying to keep a balance between learning and skills required by enterprises and industry.
 They are offering new online courses which help students become well equipped for the jobs of tomorrow.
-In 2019, we are likely to witness the launch of more such courses and career programs.
+Trends in online education point to a future in 2021, wherein we are likely to witness the launch of more such courses and career programs.

-Many online institutions are offering online degrees in specialized areas such as AI, IoT, business management, data science, digital marketing and many more.
+Among other online trends, we see that many digital-only institutions are offering online degrees in specialized areas such as AI, IoT, business management, data science, digital marketing and many more.
 These courses have been designed to equip the students with skills that are likely to dominate in the years to come

-Game learning: The trend is likely to catch up as it makes the learning process more interesting and effective.
+Gamified learning: Training delivery vendors are diversifying the trends in online learning stylistically.
+Speaking of which, gamification is likely to catch up as it makes the learning process more interesting and effective.
 Game learning techniques ensure a higher level of involvement and interaction from students, offer them the opportunity to experiment and introduce new technological innovations.

 The modern business environment is becoming more and more complex every day.
 With the help of game techniques, it is easier to explain complex business concepts.
 During the interactive sessions, participants make decisions, develop strategies, immediately observing their influence on the financial position of the company.